[Note: This study has now been published in

 here to download

-Last year there were at least thirty-two deaths of children (see
+Last year there were at least thirty-four deaths of children (see

 2012 list) due to

 hyperthermia (heatstroke) after being left in or having gained access to hot cars, trucks, vans and

 SUV's.
 Since 1998 there have been at least 605 documented cases of

 heatstroke deaths of children in vehicles.
 This study shows that these

 incidents can occur on days with relatively mild (i.e., ~ 70 degrees F)

 temperatures and that vehicles can reach life-threatening temperatures

 - Total number of U.S. heatstroke deaths of children left in cars, 2013: 43